tpm2-software/tpm2-tools/man/tpm2_createak.1.md

     Same formatting as the endorse password value or -e option.

   * **-E**, **--ek-handle**=_EK\_HANDLE_:
-    Specifies the handle used to make EK persistent.
+    Specifies the persistent handle of the EK.

   * **-k**, **--ak-handle**=_AK\_HANDLE_:
     Specifies the handle used to make AK persistent.
+    If a value of **-** is passed the tool will find a vacant persistent handle to use and print out the automatically selected handle.

   * **-c**, **--context**=_PATH_:
     Optional, specifies a path to save the context of the AK handle.
 If one saves